qtnc/swan/docs/stdlib.md

 NO specific methods beside () operator.

+## Grid: is Sequence
+A grid is a bidimensional structure.
+It is indexed with two indices x (representing columns) and y (representing rows).
+Grid can be used as 2D map, or as matrix in the mathmatical sense.
+A few useful methods covering these two topics are provided, pathfinding as well as matrix multiplication ammong others.

+- Constructor: Grid(width, height): construct a grid with the given size, initially filled with 0s.
+- Implicit construction when using the construction syntax `| ... |`
+- Operators: `[], []=, +, -, *, /, **`
+- Unary operators: -
+- Comparison oprators: ==, !=

+Methods:

+- draw(startX, startY, endX, endY, value): draw a line between the points (startX, startY) and (endX, endY), setting the touched cells with the value given
+- fill(startX, startY, endX, endY, value): fills a rectangular area with a given value
+- floodFill(x, y, value): fills the grid with the specified value, using the flood fill algorithm starting at the given point
+- hasDirectPath(startX, startY, endX, endY, traversaleTest): test if there exist a direct path between (startX, startY) and (endX, endY).
+Return a 3-tuple (result, impactX, impactY) telling if there is a direct path, and if not, where is the impact point.
+See below for a description of the traversalTest callback.
+- pathfind(startX, startY, endX, endY, traversalTest): try to find a path between (startX, startY) and (endX, endY) using A* pathfinding algorithm.
+If a path is found, return a list of 2-tuple indicating the path to follow.
+Null is returned if no path is found.

+**Pathfinding traversal test callback**
+The traversal test callback takes 6 arguments and must return a value indicating whether or not a given way is traversable (allow traveling through it).
+Arguments: value, grid, newX, newY, previousX, previousY, where (newX, newY) is the point where the algorithm wants to go to, (previousX, previousY) is the point which it comes from, grid is a reference to the whole grid, and value is the same as `grid[newX,newY]`.
+For most usages, considering only the first argument alone can be sufficient.
+Return value: false or any value <1 to denote an unpassable wall, true or any value >=1 to denote an open passage with its cost.
+Returning a value greater than 1 indicates a passage that can be difficult or dangerous, which would be better avoided if possible.

 ## LinkedList: is Sequence
 A linked list is a collection of items connected together via linked nodes.
 IN principle, all items are of the same type, though this isn't enforeced.
 When items are frequently added or removed at the beginning or at the end but never in the middle of the list, its performances are better than List.
 LinkedList fits well when used as a queue or stack.